agiannotti/InquirED-PT/README.md

 - Modularization

+- pagination

-- Relying on component state for filter function created many issues for filtering by active
+- Relying on component state for filter function created many issues for filtering by active, and using user id to edit/delete filtered results

 - Overall design and form validation could be elaborated on